rok92/TIL/En/Opic.md

 other people 24/7 so they sometimes want to be alone and collect **their thought**.
 It's good for a

-**changeof air** to stay at home.
+**change of air** to stay at home.
 After resting for a few days, their worries are gone and

 **they feel refreshed.** **What's more**, the rapid advances in technology **has allowed people to do various**